 The final step will be preceded by a prompt notifying you of what will happen when you delete your account.
 Click the "REMOVE ACCOUNT" button once and you're done.

 You can access Google from more than just your Android device and PC.
-If you've ever logged into your Gmail account in your friend's phone and then forgot to log out of it, you do know what the implications are, don't you?
-Yeah, it means your friend has access to your Gmail.
-Are you comfortable with that?
-Because your friend now has access to all your information and dirty little secrets, lol.
-But don't worry, denying him access is quite simple.
+If you've ever logged into your Gmail account in your friend's phone and then forgot to log it out, it means your friend has access to your Gmail.
+But don't worry, denying his access is quite simple.
 You can remove your account from his phone remotely.
-Do this:

 Step 1 Open Chrome Browser